ALL ABOUT BUFFALO ROSE

 "How can a band be loose and tight at the same time?
 Listen to Buffalo Rose for the answer.
 I flat love them." - Tom Paxton

 Best Alt-Folk/Alt-Country Band

 2022 Overall Grand Prize

 International Acoustic Music Awards

-Buffalo Rose is a wildly charismatic six-piece modern folk/Americana band from Pittsburgh that will change your entire perspective on acoustic music.
+Buffalo Rose is a wildly charismatic six-piece modern folk/Americana band from Pittsburgh, PA.
 They take the singer-songwriter tradition to a new level by crafting original songs which are emotive, meticulously arranged, and inspired by a world of idiosyncratic influences that never let a dull or predictable moment creep in.

 The band released their debut album, The Soil and the Seed, in 2018 and established themselves as a vocal, instrumental, and creative force.
 Since then, Buffalo Rose has dropped two EPs, 2019’s Big Stampede and 2020’s Borrowed and Blue, opened for the Wood Brothers, Mipso, Pokey LaFarge, Tyler Childers, Infamous Stringdusters, and shared a festival stage with the legendary Sam Bush.
 The band’s upward trajectory continues into 2022 with their latest EP Rabbit, created in collaboration with Grammy Lifetime Achievement Award recipient Tom Paxton, followed by a new full-length LP scheduled for release later in the year.